shaps80/InkKit/README.md

 [![Language](https://img.shields.io/badge/language-swift-ff69b4.svg)](http://cocoadocs.org/docsets/InkKit)
 [![Platform](https://img.shields.io/cocoapods/p/InkKit.svg?style=flat)](http://cocoapods.org/pods/InkKit)

+# Swift Support

+**Swift 3.0**

+InkKit is Swift 3.0 by default, so to use that just include InkKit in your podfile:

+pod 'InkKit'

+**Swift 2.3**

+In order to use InkKit in a Swift 2.3 project, ensure you point to the `swift2.3` branch.

+pod 'InkKit', :branch => 'swift2.3'

+---

 Everything you see here, was code-drawn with InkKit!
 In fact, other than some `CGRect` instances, this is ALL the code required to draw the image you see on the right ;)

 <table>